ABOUT USDennis Aguma

 It is obvious that for most of these young folks, their potential is hindered by extreme poverty, poor government policy and sometimes lack of information.
 But with proper investment in their education and opportunities, these young people’s ideas, ideals and innovations could transform their future, and that of their country (UNESCO, 2018).
 We feel that the current continental immigration challenges could best be solved by supporting these young people, and equipping them with the necessary tools to better themselves in their country.

 Launched in 2015, NASE’s mission is to combat youth unemployment by generating and supporting the most impressive pool of student entrepreneurs in Uganda.
 Enterprise is more than the creation of entrepreneurs, it is about a can-do and positive attitude and equipping people with the confidence to develop a career and their vocational interests.
 NASE will therefore support the development of a wide range of work and professional skills and capabilities, including resilience, risk taking, creativity and innovation, as well as a self-belief that starting a business is a viable career choice and one of the most exciting and challenging things a person will ever do.

 Given Uganda’s demographics, we are convinced that this is best delivered in schools, colleges and universities.
 We are on a mission therefore, to build a national movement of enterprising students by launching, nurturing and supporting Enterprise Societies in ALL Secondary Schools, Colleges and Universities across the country.
-NASE will also act as the link between Ugandan and international academic institutions such as Kingston University, London – the number one University for graduate start-ups in the UK, for the last 5 years in a row – with a view of facilitating exchanges of best practices in enterprise education.
+NASE will also act as the link between Ugandan and international academic institutions, especially in the UK with a view of facilitating exchanges of best practices in enterprise education.